Alert

 4. Adjust the worker's wage loss for their new employment income

 Review the worker’s expected TOJ/TaP/WA earnings to determine if there is a loss of earnings.
-If there is a loss of earnings and the worker has:

 • Temporary restrictions, implement a Temporary Partial Disability (TPD) benefit based on actual earnings for the position.